stijn-dejongh/lovecraft_public_domain/raw_converts/ca.md

 late June, I shivered as I crossed the threshold into a large apartment whose rich and tasteful decoration surprised me in this nest of squalor and seediness.
-A folding couch now filled its diurnal role of sofa, and the mahogany furniture, sumptuous hangings, old paintings, and mellow bookshelves all bespoke a gentleman&rsquo;s study rather than a boarding-house bedroom.
-I now saw that the hall room above mine&mdash;the &ldquo;leetle room&rdquo; of bottles and machines which Mrs. Herrero had mentioned&mdash;was merely the laboratory of the doctor; and that his main living quarters lay in the spacious adjoining room whose convenient alcoves and large contiguous bathroom permitted him to hide all dressers and obtrusive utilitarian devices.
+A folding couch now filled its diurnal role of sofa, and the mahogany furniture, sumptuous hangings, old paintings, and mellow bookshelves all bespoke a gentleman's study rather than a boarding-house bedroom.
+I now saw that the hall room above mine--the  "leetle room " of bottles and machines which Mrs. Herrero had mentioned--was merely the laboratory of the doctor; and that his main living quarters lay in the spacious adjoining room whose convenient alcoves and large contiguous bathroom permitted him to hide all dressers and obtrusive utilitarian devices.
 Dr. Mu&ntilde;oz, most certainly, was a man of birth, cultivation, and discrimination.